AnatoliManolidou/Computer-Architecture-Project/README.md

 Firstly, for the above function i χχχχχχ that speed was more important than the size

-We know that L1 is more expensive than L2 since L2 has a lower cost per bit compared to L1 and L1 has a higher cost per bit due to speed and proximity to the core, so a bigger coefficient for L1 was applied.
+We know that L1 is more expensive than L2 since L2 has a lower cost per bit compared to L1 and L1 has a higher cost per bit due to speed and proximity to the core, so a bigger coefficient for L1 was applied.\

 An increase in the cache line size is the least coslty change, thus a very small coefficient was chosen.
+Increasing the cache line size has a moderate impact on both speed and circuit size.\

 We also know that a higher associativity results in ore complex circuits.
-Bigger block size can improve hit rate (due to spatial locality), but transfer time increases.
-From all the tests we can
+Bigger block size can improve hit rate (due to spatial locality), but transfer time increases.\

-Higher associativity means more data is read out simultaneously, leading to a roughly linear increase in dynamic power consumption.
+Higher associativity means more data is read out simultaneously, leading to a roughly linear increase in dynamic power consumption.\

-Cache Size: Larger caches require more physical space on the chip, increasing the overall size of the circuit. ​ This can be a significant cost in terms of chip area. ​
+Cache Size: Larger caches require more physical space on the chip, increasing the overall size of the circuit. ​ This can be a significant cost in terms of chip area.\

 Associativity: Higher associativity increases the complexity of the cache design, requiring more comparators and multiplexers.
-This also increases the physical size of the circuit and the complexity of the design.
+This also increases the physical size of the circuit and the complexity of the design.\

-a =  \
+a = (0.35/2)\
-b =  \
+b = (0.35/2)\
-c =  \
+c = (0.25)\
-d =  \
+d = (0.1)\
-e =  \
+e = (0.1)\
-f =  \
+f = (0.15)\
-g =
+g = (0.05)